 Felton received a Senior Bowl invite to travel to Mobile and showcase a unique skill set.
 With a strong week, it is possible that Felton can rise as an all-purpose player.

 Analyzing Demetric Felton’s NFL Draft profile

-As I have mentioned throughout, Felton’s skill set is increasingly valuable in the NFL.
+As I have mentioned throughout, Demetric Felton’s skill set is increasingly valuable to the NFL draft process.
 If you want to be a valuable running back, you have to catch the football.
 It is obvious Felton has these capabilities to win in space against linebackers as a true mismatch.

 Even more, his ability to create in space will make getting him manufactured touches a priority.
 That includes anything from screen passes to simple pick plays in short-yardage situations.